xebia/essentials/no-broken-builds.md

 ---

 layout: card
 category: collaboration

 ---

 Sleep easy on a green build

 ---

-<p>It's the team's code; it's also the team's responsibility to have a running build.
-If the person who broke the build isn't around, that's no excuse.</p>
+It's the team's code; it's also the team's responsibility to have a running build.
+If the person who broke the build isn't around, that's no excuse.

 ---

 ### Also known as